 - Your pain impedes your daily activities or keeps you from getting enough sleep

 Our knee doctors understand that pain can keep you from living life to the fullest.
 To schedule an appointment with one of our knee specialists, call (865) 546-2663 for our UT Medical Center and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.

 Exceptional Care at University Orthopaedic Surgeons

 Our years of experience and advanced training devoted to the care of orthopedic issues, including those of the knee, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our joint replacement and sports medicine specialists at University Orthopedic Surgeons, Dr. Michael Eilerman, Dr. E. Michael Holt, Dr. Michael Kern, Dr. Michael McCollum, Dr. Philip McDowell, and Dr. Brian Tonne, are unparalleled experts in accurately diagnosing and effectively treating knee injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our knee specialists at University Orthopedic Surgeons, Dr. Brian Edkin, Dr. E. Michael Holt, Dr. Michael Kern, Dr. Michael McCollum, Dr. Philip McDowell, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating knee injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

 To consult with a University Orthopedic Surgeons knee surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.